adambennett/StS-DuelistMod/roadmap.md

     - Add Challenge Mode selector to lobby menu
     - Check for other possible supporting options that can be added
     - Check modes other than Co-Op to ensure starting deck is properly supported in any mode
+- Intent graphs
+  - Add support for enemy duelists
+- Together in Spire
+  - Check for compatibility and support starting decks similar to Spire with Friends if needed
-- Compendium Filter
+- Block Reminders
-  - Add patch to automatically close Duelist config screen when compendium filters settings is opened mid-run
+  - Add support for various Duelist mechanics that grant Block at the end of turn